5 weeks of Baby Massage with Anne...

 - A gentle face massage can help unblock a blocked nose.

 - Massage can alleviate the effects of postnatal depression and help a mother have a more positive interaction with their baby.

-Stay and play afterwards and enjoy a coffee and cake for £4.
+Stay after class and enjoy a coffee and cake for £4.